 Description: Enter a description for this fixture type.

 Total Channels: Enter the number of DMX channels supported by this Fixture Type.
-This will determine the extent of the list of channels displayed on the next tab.
-Please make sure this value is correct before proceeding further!
+This will determine the extent of the list of channels displayed in the fields below.

-Channel: The listed Channel numbers are determined by the Total Channels field of the previous tab.
+Channel: The listed Channel numbers are determined by the Total Channels field.
 These numbers are display-only.

 Dimmer Channel: Select this checkbox for any channel that is to be regarded as a 'dimmer channel' for the purpose of applying fade ins and fade outs, including blackouts.

 •If the Fixture Type is for single-channel lighting fixtures then that channel will probably be a dimmable channel and should therefore have this checkbox selected.

 •If the Fixture Type has an intensity or dedicated dimmer channel (the terminology may vary) then select that channel only as the Dimmer Channel in SCS.
 For example, if the Fixture Type has RGB channels and also an intensity channel, then do not select the Dimmer Channel checkbox for the RGB channels, but just for the intensity channel.
 If you select the checkbox for the RGB channels and the intensity channel then your fades may appear twice as fast as you require as the intensity channel would be fading a color channel that itself was fading.

 •If the Fixture does not have an intensity channel then set the Dimmer Channel checkbox for the lighting channels, eg the RGB channels.

 •If the Fixture Type has nothing dimmable (eg a DMX-controlled smoke machine) then leave all Dimmer Channel checkboxes clear for this Fixture Type.